 All of our operating group cash flow (excluding operating cash flows generated by TSS) is notionally available to our corporate head office.
-Our corporate head office aggregates the cash flows from the individual operating groups and then decides where to redeploy this capital in order to generate the highest IRR.
-Capital is allocated based upon projected IRR which is influenced by the relative attractiveness of a market, the strategic position of the VMS business and the management team's performance.
-Corporate head office approves all significant investments, whether they consist of acquisitions or initiatives.
+Capital is allocated amongst individual management teams based upon projected IRR which is influenced by the relative attractiveness of a market, the strategic position of the VMS business and the management team's performance.
+Corporate head office approves all acquisitions that involve the investment of more than \$5 million.
 In practice, the operating group cash flow is offset against their approved investments in acquisitions and initiatives and only the remainder is returned to head office.

 Capital Allocation and Our Compensation Plan: The objective of our compensation plan is to reward employees for working towards our corporate goal of increasing shareholder value.
 We believe that shareholder value is created by managing two financial components over the long term: profitability and growth.
-As such, our corporate bonus plan, which compensates employees at all levels of our organization, is based upon each operating group's ROIC and revenue growth.
-The long term focus is accomplished by mandating that a significant portion of the incentive compensation for senior executives be reinvested in shares of the Company that are subject to restrictions on resale for a period of five years.
-These restrictions require senior executives to hold 100% of their shares for the first two years following acquisition, and then only one third of such shares may be sold in each of years three, four and five.
+As such, our bonus plan compensates employees at many levels of our organization based upon the ROIC and revenue growth of their operating group or business unit, as applicable.
+The long-term focus is accomplished by mandating that at least 25% of the incentive compensation for employees who earn in excess of \$75,000 per annum and have bonuses in excess of \$10,000 be reinvested in shares of the Company that are subject to restrictions on resale for a period of five years.
+These restrictions require employees to hold 100% of their shares for the first two years following acquisition, and then one third of such shares may be sold in each of years three, four and five.
+Senior executives are required to invest 75% of their bonus in shares of the Company that are subject to the same restrictions on resale for a period of five years.